galmeida9/Software-Architecture-20-21/as-report.md

 ![Availability Architecture](report-resources/availability-architecture.png)

 ### 3.2 Scenarios
-A student initiates a quiz and answers to <x> questions and closes the browser.
-The Quizzes Tutor preserves the answers and the student can still answer the rest of the quiz if it is on its time.
-When the student returns to the quiz, the Quizzes Tutor gets the quiz with the answers already done with <x> milliseconds.
+A student initiates a quiz and answers to any number of questions (excluding the last one) and closes the browser.
+The Quizzes Tutor preserves the answers and the student can still answer the rest of the quiz if it is on time.
+When the student returns to the quiz, the Quizzes Tutor gets the quiz with the answers already done with 200 milliseconds.

 ### 3.3 Tests
 In these tests, 10% of the students exit the quiz, and return to it.